clberube/bisip2/docs/tutorials/quickstart.rst

 Plotting fit quality
 --------------------

-Let's visualize the fit quality with using the 2.5th percentile as the lower confidence limit, the 50th percentile (median) as the best value and the 97.5th percentile as the upper confidence limit (97.5 - 2.5 = 95% HPD).
+Let's visualize the fit quality by using the 2.5th percentile as the lower confidence limit, the 50th percentile (median) as the best value and the 97.5th percentile as the upper confidence limit (97.5 - 2.5 = 95% HPD).

 .. code-block:: python

-    model.plot_fit(chain, p=[2.5, 50, 97.5])
+    model.plot_fit(chain=chain, p=[2.5, 50, 97.5])

 .. figure:: ./figures/ex1_fitted.png
   :width: 50%